-Some of the best areas for eating out are in Willemspark or Chinatown, while the beachfront restaurants in Scheveningen making for a classy dining experience with a view.
+Some of the best areas for eating out are in Willemspark or Chinatown, while the beachfront restaurants in Scheveningen make for a classy dining experience with a view.

 Nightlife in The Hague

-The daytime hustle and bustle of the city centre transforms into a vibrant nightlife when the sun sets – most pubs, cocktail bars and clubs are found in and around The Hague Center.
-Craft beer lovers living in The Hague can be sure to stumble on a number of local breweries here.
+The daytime hustle and bustle of the city centre transforms into a vibrant nightlife when the sun sets – most pubs, cocktail bars and clubs are found in and around Centrum (The Hague city centre).
+Craft beer lovers living in The Hague can also indulge in a number of local breweries here.

-The proximity of popular bars and clubs makes this area perfect for any pub crawl, while further-out Scheveningen also offers some beachfront clubbing opportunities.
+The prevalence of popular bars and clubs makes this area perfect for any pub crawl, while further-out Scheveningen also offers some beachfront clubbing opportunities.

 Sports and outdoor activities in The Hague

 Active expats living in The Hague can take part in a wide variety of sports, from swimming and water sports to hiking, fishing and cycling.
-Lying on the North Sea coast affords The Hague with opportunities for kitesurfing and windsurfing, while those looking for something calmer can enjoy pleasant beach walks.
+Its location on the North Sea coast affords The Hague residents opportunities for kitesurfing and windsurfing, while those looking for something calmer can enjoy pleasant beach walks.

 Those who prefer to exercise indoors will find plenty of gyms and fitness centres throughout the city, many of which offer personal training services at an additional cost.